An integrated understanding of

-There is significant global interest in understanding the dynamics of these viruses within bat populations, and circumstances under which these viruses are able to transmit, or ‘spillover’ to humans.
+There is significant global interest in understanding the dynamics of viruses within bat populations, and circumstances under which these viruses are able to transmit, or ‘spillover’ to humans.

 We are investigating the influence of broad habitat changes on spillover events.
 Ongoing loss of small patches of winter-flowering habitat that are needed to sustain bat migration has led to increased numbers of bats moving into towns and cities in eastern Australia.
 We believe chronic and acute food shortages are affecting bat health and feeding habits, ultimately leading to increased spillover risk to horses.
 Our international collaboration of researchers (see here) hopes to dig into these hypotheses in more depth, and ultimately aim to commence a long-term habitat restoration project to reverse some of these trends.